ProfLehman/cs415_fall_2025/project/sample_project.md

 ---

-### Poster and Presentation (20 points)
+### Poster and Presentation

-(15 points) Create a poster describing your Database Project using the template provided.
+Create a poster describing your Database Project using the template provided.
 Host poster as .PDF on GitHub, include link to file in your documentation.

 [Poster PDF](poster.pdf)

-(5 points) Deliver a five-minute presentation during finals that describes your database design, demonstrates your SQL queries, and describing any challenges you encountered and insights you gained from the project.
+Deliver a five-minute presentation during finals that describes your database design, demonstrates your SQL queries, and describing any challenges you encountered and insights you gained from the project.